moneyforward/insdog/src/site/markdown/4-Design/ComponentInteractions.md

 ### Play

 Play is a concept to model the entire test, which consists of `setupAll`, `setUp`, `main`, `tearDown`, and `tearDownAll` action factories.
-It is created by the test extension of `autotest-ca` internally and users do not need to create it by themselves in usual use cases.
+It is created by the test extension of **InsDog** internally and users do not need to create it by themselves in usual use cases.

 ## Action Compiler Pipeline

-In order to modify/decorate the execution-time behavior of actions, `autotest-ca` has "Action Compiler" mechanism.
+In order to modify/decorate the execution-time behavior of actions, **InsDog** has "Action Compiler" mechanism.

 ```mermaid
 graph LR